Tag: share

 Acts 21:34–22:28

-Have there ever been times in your when you knew speaking the would, at best, keep things the way they were?
+Have there ever been times in your life when you knew speaking the would, at best, keep things the way they were?
 And, at worst, make things horribly wrong?
-Or, have you had the experience that no matter how much you the truth, only hear lies?
+Or, have you had the experience that no matter how much you speak the truth, others only lies?

 “You speak Greek?”